natcap/invest.users-guide/source/habitat_quality.rst

  Agric      8        1      linear
  ========   ======== ====== ===========

-- **Sources of threats(s)** (required).
-GIS raster file of the distribution and intensity of each individual threat.
-You will have as many of these maps as you have threats.
-These threat maps should cover the area of interest, as well as a buffer of the width of the greatest maximum threat distance.
-Otherwise, locations near the edge of the area of interest may have inflated habitat quality scores, because threats outside the area of interested are not properly accounted for.

- Each cell in the raster contains a value that indicates the density or presence of a threat within it (e.g., area of agriculture, length of roads, or simply a 1 if the grid cell is a road or crop field and 0 otherwise).
-All threats should be measured in the same scale and units (i.e., all measured in density terms or all measured in presence/absence terms) and not some combination of metrics.
-The extent and resolution of these raster datasets does not need to be identical to that of the input LULC maps.
-In cases where the threats and LULC map resolutions vary, the model will use the resolution and extent of the LULC map.
-Please do not leave any area on the threat maps as 'No Data'.
-If an area has not threat set the area's threat level equal to 0.

- InVEST will not prompt you for these rasters in the tool interface.
-It will instead automatically find and use each one, based on names in the **Threats data** table.

- If you are analyzing habitat quality for more than one LULC scenario (e.g., a current and future map or a baseline, current, and future map) then you need a set of threat layers for each modeled scenario.
-Add a "c" at the end of the raster for all "current" threat layers, a "f" for all future threat layers, and a "b" for all "baseline" threat layers.
-If you do not use such endings then the model assumes the degradation source layers correspond to the current map.
-If a threat noted in the Threats data table (input # 4) is inappropriate for the LULC scenario that you are analyzing (e.g., industrial development on a Willamette Valley pre-settlement map from 1851) then enter a threat map for that time period that has all 0 values.
-If you do not include threat maps for a submitted LULC scenario then the model will not calculate habitat quality on the scenario LULC map.

- Finally, note that we assume that the relative weights of threats and sensitivity of habitat to threats do not change over time (we only submit one Threat data table and one Habitat sensitivity data table (inputs # 4 and # 7)).
-If you want to change these over time then you will have to run the model multiple times.

- *Name:* the name of each raster file should exactly match the name of a degradation source in the rows of the Threats data table (input #2) above with the added "_b" (baseline), "_c" (current), or "_f" (future) to indicate the threat map's period.
-File name cannot be longer than 7 characters if using a GRID format.

- *Format:* standard GIS raster file (e.g., ESRI GRID or IMG), with a relative degradation source value for each cell from that particular degradation source.
-The "Value" column indicates the relative degradation source that cell shows.
-File location:  files must be saved in a folder titled "input" within the model's workspace (see below).

- *Sample data sets:*  \\Invest\\HabitatQuality\\Input\\crp_c; crp_f; rr_c; rr_f; urb_c; urb_f; rot_c; rot_f; prds_c; prds_f; srds_c; srds_f; lrds_c; lrds_f.
-By using these sets of inputs we are running a habitat quality analysis for the current and future LULC scenario maps.
-A habitat quality map will not be generated for the baseline map because we have not submitted any threat layers for the baseline map.
-The name 'crp' refers to cropland, 'rr' to rural residential, 'urb' to urban, 'rot' to rotation forestry, 'prds' to primary roads, 'srds' to secondary roads, and 'lrds' to light roads.

-6. **Accessibility to sources of degradation (optional):** A GIS polygon shapefile containing data on the relative protection that legal / institutional / social / physical barriers provide against threats.
+6. **Accessibility to Threats** (optional): A GIS polygon shapefile containing data on the relative protection that legal / institutional / social / physical barriers provide against threats.
 Polygons with minimum accessibility (e.g., strict nature reserves, well protected private lands) are assigned some number less than 1, while polygons with maximum accessibility (e.g., extractive reserves) are assigned a value 1.
 These polygons can be land management units or a regular array or hexagons or grid squares.
 Any cells not covered by a polygon will be assumed to be fully accessible and assigned values of 1.

- *File type:* GIS polygon shapefile.

- *Name:* file can be named anything.

- *Rows:* each row is a specific polygon on the landscape
+	In the shapefile's attribute table, each row is a specific polygon on the landscape, and columns must be named as follows:

- *Columns:*

-	a. *ID*: unique identifying code for each polygon.
-FID also works.
+	* *ID*: Unique identifying integer code for each polygon.

-	b. *ACCESS*: values between 0 and 1 for each parcel, as described above.
+	* *ACCESS*: Values between 0 and 1 for each polygon, as described above.

- *Sample data set:*  \\InVEST\\HabitatQuality\\Input\\access_samp.shp

-7. **Habitat types and sensitivity of habitat types to each threat (required):** A CSV table of LULC types, whether or not they are considered habitat, and, for LULC types that are habitat, their specific sensitivity to each threat.
+7. **Sensitivity of Land Cover Types to Each Threat** (required): A CSV (comma-separated value, .csv) table of LULC types, whether or not they are considered habitat, and, for LULC types that are habitat, their specific sensitivity to each threat.

- *Name:* file can be named anything

- *File type:*  ``*``.csv

- *Rows:* each row is a LULC type.

- *Columns:* columns contain data on land use types and their sensitivities to threatss.
-Columns must be named according to the naming conventions below.
+ Each row in the Sensitivity CSV table is an LULC type, and columns must be named as follows:

-	a. *LULC*: numeric code for each LULC type.
-Values must match the codes used in the LULC maps submitted in inputs # 1 through 3.
-All LULC types that appear in the current, future, or baseline maps (inputs # 1 through 3) need to appear as a row in this table.
+	* *LULC*: Numeric integer code for each LULC type.
+Values must match the codes used in the current, future and baseline LULC rasters.  *All LULC types that appear in the current, future, or baseline maps must have a row in this table.*

-	b. *NAME*: the name of each LULC
+	* *NAME*: The name of each LULC

-	c. *HABITAT*: Each LULC is assigned a habitat score, Hj, from 0 to 1.
+	* *HABITAT*: Each LULC type is assigned a habitat score (Hj in the equations above), from 0 to 1.
 If you want to simply classify each LULC as habitat or not without reference to any particular species group then use 0s and 1s where a 1 indicates habitat.
-Otherwise, if sufficient information is available on a species group's habitat preferences, assign LULC a relative habitat suitability score from 0 to 1 where 1 indicates the highest habitat suitability.
-For example a grassland songbird may prefer a native prairie habitat above all other habitat types (prairie is given a "Habitat" score of 1 for grassland birds), but will also use a managed hayfield or pasture in a pinch (managed hayfield and pasture is given a "Habitat" score of 0.5 for grassland birds).
+Otherwise, if sufficient information is available on a species group's habitat preferences, assign the LULC a relative habitat suitability score between 0 and 1 where 1 indicates the highest habitat suitability.
+For example, a grassland songbird may prefer a native prairie habitat above all other habitat types (prairie is given a "HABITAT" score of 1 for grassland birds), but will also use a managed hayfield or pasture if prairie is not available (managed hayfield and pasture are given a "HABITAT" score of 0.5 for grassland birds).

-	d. *L_THREAT1, L_THREAT2*, etc.: The relative sensitivity of each habitat type to each threat.
-You will have as many columns named like this as you have threat, and the italicized portions of names must match row names in the "Threat data" table noted above (input # 4).
+	* *L_THREAT1, L_THREAT2*, etc.: The relative sensitivity of each habitat type to each threat.
+You will have as many columns named like this as you have threats, and the "_THREAT1", "_THREAT2" etc portions of the column names must match row names in the "Threat data" table noted above.
 Values range from 0 to 1, where 1 represents high sensitivity to a threat and 0 represents no sensitivity.
 Note: Even if the LULC is not considered habitat, do not leave its sensitivity to each threat as Null or blank, instead enter a 0 and the model will convert it to NoData.

- *Sample data set:*  \\Invest\\HabitatQuality\\Input\\sensitivity_samp.csv

- *Example:* A hypothetical study with four LULC and three threats.
-In this example we treat woodlands and forests as (absolute) habitat and bare soil and cultivated areas as (absolute) non-habitat.
-Forest mosaic is the most sensitive (least resistant) habitat type, and is more sensitive to dirt roads than paved roads or agriculture (0.9 versus 0.5 and 0.8).
-We enter 0's across all threats for the two developed land covers, base soil and cultivation.
+	*Example:* A hypothetical study with four LULC types and three threats.
+In this example we treat Closed Woodland and Forst Mosaic as (absolute) habitat and Bare Soil and Cultivation as (absolute) non-habitat.
+Forest mosaic is the most sensitive (least resistant) habitat type, and is more sensitive to dirt roads (L_DIRT_RD, value 0.9) than paved roads (L_ROAD, value 0.5) or agriculture (L_AG value 0.8).
+We enter 0s across all threats for the two developed land covers, Bare Soil and Cultivation, since they are not habitat.

   ====    =============== ======= ======= ======  =========
   LULC    NAME            HABITAT L_AG    L_ROAD  L_DIRT_RD